whenIBounce/fso2022/readme.md

       - The promise is *rejected*: It means that an error prevented the final value from being determined, which generally represents a failed operation.
   3. Since the data we sent in the POST request was a JavaScript object, axios automatically knew to set the appropriate application/json value for the Content-Type header.
   4. The data returned by the server is plain text, basically just one long string.
 The axios library is still able to parse the data into a JavaScript array, since the server has specified that the data format is application/json; charset=utf-8 (see previous image) using the content-type header.
+  5. ####  About HTML Form: How to access the data contained in the Form's *input* element? we use **controlled components**  (assigned a piece of the App component's state as the value attribute of the input element, the App component now controls the behavior of the input element)

 ### React dev server:
-> The browser gets the JavaScript from the React dev server, which is the application that runs after running the command npm start.
+> The **browser gets the JavaScript from the React dev server**, which is the application that runs after running the command npm start.
 > The dev-server transforms the JavaScript into a format understood by the browser.
 Among other things, it stitches together JavaScript from different files into one file.

 ### Simple ways of adding CSS styles to a React app.
-1. import css file: CSS rules comprise of selectors and declarations.
+1. Import CSS files: CSS rules comprise of selectors and declarations.
 The selector defines which elements the rule should be applied to.

 2. Inline Style:
       - The idea behind defining inline styles is extremely simple.
 Any React component or element can be provided with a set of CSS properties as a JavaScript object through the style attribute.